-And let’s be clear that self-confidence is not arrogance.
-Arrogance has the energy of, I’m better than you but that’s just simply insecurity.
-So someone who constantly has to prove to others how good they are is an insecure person.
+And let’s be clear, self-confidence is not arrogance.
+Arrogance has the energy of, I’m better than you but that’s just simply insecurity on steroids.
+So someone who constantly has to prove to others how good they are is basically a really insecure person.

 Self-confidence is, I value who I am as a person.
 I am good enough right now.
 I can achieve anything I put my mind to, and I love myself exactly as I am.

-And the more confident you are, the more you can encourage others to stand in their confidence and not surrender to their self-doubt.
+And the more confident you are, the more you can encourage others to stand in their confidence and not fall into the self-doubt trap.

 So how do we change this?
 How do we get rid of the self-doubt and feel more confident in who we truly are?